SuperOfficeDocs/superoffice-docs/docs/en/sale/saint/learn/admin/select-image-for-status.md

 [!include[File type and size](../../../learn/includes/image-type-and-size.md)]

 The images are used as watermarks for the company card, contact card or project card in SuperOffice CRM.
-The transparency is 40%, so that the image does not obscure the text.
+The transparency is 40 percent, so that the image does not obscure the text.
 You should nonetheless use images with relatively light colors.

 ## To select an image for the status